ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 ![Create users](./images/apic-portal.png)

  1. Enter in your account information for the developer account.
-This must be a different email address than your bluemix account.
+This must be a different email address than your Bluemix account.
 Click **Create New Account** once all the requisite data in the form has been filled out.

  1. A validation email will be sent out to the email address used at sign up.
 Click on the validation link and then you will have completed the sign up process and will be authenticated into the page.